ibm-cloud-docs/appid/mfa.md

 ![MFA flow](images/mfa.png)

-1. A user is shown {{site.data.keyword.appid_short_notm}}'s Login Widget and inputs their Cloud Directory user credentials, such as their email or user name and their password.
-The Cloud Director user credentials form the first authentication factor.
+1. A user is shown {{site.data.keyword.appid_short_notm}}'s Login Widget and inputs their Cloud Directory user credentials.
+The credentials can be either their email or user name and their password.
+The Cloud Directory user credentials form the first authentication factor.

 2. The credentials are validated and the MFA screen for second factor verification is returned.
 Based on the second factor configuration, the user receives either an email or an SMS with a one-time code and enters it into the verification screen.